What Insurance Do Photographers Need?

 • Regular wear and tear

-If you find any coverage gaps that you feel you should be insured against, you will then have the opportunity to close those gaps by taking out extended coverage.
-Of course, this will mean extra cost, but if spending a little bit extra now could one day save you a lot in the future, then this is something that is definitely worth doing.
+Of course, this will mean extra cost, but if spending a little bit extra now could one day save you a lot in the future, then this is something that’s certainly worth doing.